Migration Guide

 React Hooks Migration

-useBatteryLevel() useBatteryLevel() Identical
+useBatteryLevel() useBatteryLevel() Identical (number | null)

 useBatteryLevelIsLow() useBatteryLevelIsLow() Identical